|

 • ½ cup chopped cashews

-While the rice is cooking, whisk together the pineapple juice, soy sauce, and curry powder in a medium-size bowl and set it aside.
-In another bowl, whisk together 3 eggs and 2 tablespoons of milk and set aside.
+2. While the rice is cooking, whisk together the pineapple juice, soy sauce, and curry powder in a medium bowl, then set it aside.

-Next, heat 2 tablespoons of toasted sesame seed oil over medium heat in a large, non-stick skillet or wok.
+4. Heat 2 tablespoons of sesame oil over medium-high heat in a large non-stick skillet or wok.
+Sauté the chopped onions until they become translucent.

 Onions sautéing in a skillet.